XinyuanLiao/ComplexNN/README.md

-# complexNN
+# ComplexNN
-Since subsequent versions of PyTorch support matrix operations and gradient descent on complex parameters, the complex forms of some standard modules are updated here.
+Since subsequent versions of PyTorch support matrix operations and gradient descent on complex parameters, this repository provides the latest complex form of some standard Pytorch network modules.

+# Module
+The main complex form modules included are
+* complexLinear
+* complexRNNcell
+* complexActivation